 Sprouts Farmers Market, with their offer of organic, natural and gluten-free products, has seen unparalleled success as a part of the first category and will be taking up large space formerly occupied by Toys”R”Us in a move with which they aim to consolidate.

-With regards to total innovation, many new concept stores have sprung up across the globe.
+With regard to total innovation, many new concept stores have sprung up across the globe.
 Future mobile, self-driving stores have already appeared: the idea is being managed by Wheelys, a company that sells hi-tech bikes remodeled as mobile cafés for 1% of what it would cost to start a new Starbucks, and they’re doing pretty well because they’re sold out.

 Wheely’s new self-driving grocery store is called Moby, and the first prototype is already being tested in Shanghai.